 This can often mean makeshift measures, such as putting towels up over windows at a vacation home.

-You can also get travel blackout blinds, which may be worth it.
+You can also get travel blackout blinds or a pack and play blackout cover, which may be worth it.
 Whatever helps the little one rest, right?

 Adjust the Temperature